 There are a lot of questions that come along with trying to distinguish the differences between an acoustic guitar and an acoustic-electric guitar, especially if you aren’t all that familiar with acoustic guitars, to begin with.

-Today, we’re going to talk about the differences between these an acoustic guitar and an acoustic electric guitar.
+Today, we’re going to talk about acoustic electric guitars vs non-electric acoustic guitars.
 By the end of this discussion, you will have a better understanding of an acoustic-electric guitar is and which type of acoustic guitar will fit your musical needs!

 If you’re here reading this article, chances are you already know what an acoustic guitar is.
 But, if you’ve ever looked at an acoustic electric guitar and an acoustic guitar, it’s pretty hard to tell the two different instruments apart just by a quick glance at their physical appearance.